The volunteer workforce – challenges and opportunities

 Volunteer divers at work

 That we operate this way, funded by volunteers and with a volunteer workforce, gives us some unique challenges and opportunities (To most researchers who work in the confines of tight budgets and limited time and manpower, we have absolutely mouthwatering amounts of volunteer man-hours to throw at problems and projects.
 A large challenge in marine science is getting enough data – for us though, that is never a problem.).
 On the other hand, one of the challenges we face is that academia – sadly often for good reasons – are hesitant to endorse the work of organisations who are in the borderland of eco-tourism.
 This is regrettably a completely valid concern – many projects, often perceived to be non-profits or NGO’s are in fact business enterprises.
 Many commercial projects accept volunteers not yet aged eighteen, or recruit volunteers on very short placements or let volunteers do nonsensical work.
 In the worst cases, some even help create or support the very problem they allegedly try to solve (Cambodian orphanages, big cats volunteering and some elephant petting zoos to name some) Our challenge is that as we are volunteer based, we get summarily grouped together with these commercial projects which if not directly hurts our scientific credibility, then certainly puts the pressure on us to show results and scientific backbone.
-Almost two years down the road from our launch in March 2015, I’d say we are well under way with this – but we need to keep the steam up and constantly prove ourselves and continue being a resource to universities, peoples organisations and local government units.
+Almost two years down the road from our launch in March 2015, I’d say we are well under way with this – but we need to keep the steam up and constantly prove ourselves (see our achievements) and continue being a resource to universities, peoples organisations and local government units.

 A second challenge is that the volunteers who join our project to a large extent are untrained.
 Most are scuba divers when they arrive, and we are fortunate that many have a relevant background in biology or a related field.
 However, by and large, the majority of our divers are untrained in the sort of work we do, and need minimum a week and half of training before they can start contributing to our efforts.
 That we have previously accepted volunteers for placements as short as four weeks, that means our return of investment (time and manpower spent in training) is often limited, which of course is why we have always encouraged volunteers to stay longer, and why in 2017 we’ve upped the minimum volunteer stay to six weeks.